Perspective | These stories are supposed to give you nightmares

 Exactly.

 This isn’t about literature being titillating, smutty or profane.
-It isn’t about shutting parents out of their child’s education (students are welcome to opt out of the book.)
+It isn’t about shutting parents out of their child’s education (students are welcome to opt out of the book).

 Morrison brought that terror home with “Beloved.”

-It’s the same horror that visitors to the National Museum of African-American History and Culture understood when they saw one of its most popular exhibits — a cotton sack embroidered with a message of love given by an enslaved mother as her 9-year-old daughter headed to auction.
+It’s the same horror that visitors to the National Museum of African American History and Culture understood when they saw one of its most popular exhibits — a cotton sack embroidered with a message of love given by an enslaved mother as her 9-year-old daughter headed to auction.

 Murphy was horrified because she was probably taught about slavery the way most of us Gen-Xers were: “It happened, it was bad, it’s over.
 Now let’s move on to the next chapter.”
 She didn’t have that context to understand the historical foundation of the novel — our sanitized curriculum failed her.
 Today’s conflict is about fixing those shortcomings.